wjlee2020/sample-ecommerce/README.md

 A mini E-commerce project provided by Bob Ziroll from VSchool, this taught me to use many of React's hooks like useContext and useRef, more in depth.

 ## What it does

 Similar to other e-commerce websites, you can favorite items, and also add them to a cart. of course, the checkout process is merely a dummy.

+### demo

+![Sample E-Commerce Demo] (./demoGif/ezgif.com-gif-maker.gif)